erkston/stream-ping/README.md

 - TWITCHCLIENTSECRET
 ## Discord Server set-up
 The bot requires the following permissions: Send Messages, Manage Messages, Read Message History, Embed Links.
 It also requires permission to mention roles.
 The server should also have a dedicated role for the @notification mention (see config below).
+The role must be mentionable by the bot either via role settings or bot permissions.
 ## Configuration
 Rename config.json.example to config.json and edit settings as needed:
 - BotTimezone - Timezone used for timestamps in console output.
 Will use this timezone instead of system time